 - 1. Park the machine on a smooth, level surface.
-Raise the deck to the transport position. - Lower the deck onto a set of equal height blocks A under the rear corners of the deck.
-Place another set of blocks B under the front of the deck so that the deck top is pitched forward 1/8".
+Raise the deck to the transport position. - 2.
+SIDE DISCHARGE: Lower the deck onto a pair of equal height blocks A under the rear corners of the deck.
+Place another pair of adjustable blocks B under the front of the deck so that the deck top is pitched forward 1/8".